GiorgosGi/AthensWeather/README.md

-# AthensWeather
+## AthensWeather
-An angular app that shows the weather in Athens now, see the link below: https://stackblitz.com/github/GiorgosGi/AthensWeather
+An angular app that shows the weather in Athens now, see the link: https://stackblitz.com/github/GiorgosGi/AthensWeather